c0nf1den71al/c0nf1den71al/README.md

 # 💫About Me :
-- 🔭 I’m currently working on [Antimatter](https://github.com/c0nf1den71al/Antimatter)
+- 🔭 I’m currently working on [Lodestar Forge](https://github.com/c0nf1den71al/Lodestar-Forge)

 - 👯 I’m looking to collaborate on **anything cyber security related!**

 - 👨‍💻 All of my projects are available [here](https://github.com/c0nf1den71al?tab=repositories)

-- 📝 View some of my articles on [Medium](https://jamiepegg.medium.com/)
+- 📝 View some of my articles on [Medium](https://substack.jamiepegg.com/)

 - 💬 Ask me about **Python, JavaScript and Networking**